-- Firstly, set your timeline across the top.
+- Set your timeline across the top.
 Each column should be a time unit – e.g. week / month.

-- Secondly, allocate a row underneath the timeline for “Milestones”.
+- Allocate a row underneath the timeline for “Milestones“.

-- Then, setup a row for each deliverable, as a list of line items underneath your Milestones row.
+- Setup a row for each deliverable, as a list of line items underneath your Milestones row.

 - Make the first column larger to allow for deliverable titles.

-- Set out your deliverables in time order, first one at the top.
+- Set out your deliverables in the rows arranged in time order, with the first one at the top.